GrinonBarrett/Taksidos/Core Rules/Magic/Spells.md

 **At Higher Tiers**: For each tier beyond minimum, you may affect an additional creature within range or increase the range by 3 yards.
 It also increases the points of inebriation a creature receives.

 **Critical Failure**: You find your senses distort for just a moment as your headspace changes.
 You gain points of inebriation equal to the tier of the spell and are dazed for a number of rounds equal to the points of failure.

+#### Flash Cannon

+**Minimum Tier**: 2

+**Casting Time**: 1 Action

+**Effect**: You hold your hand out, producing a sphere of light.
+This produces bright light out for 1 foot, fair light out to 3 yards, and dim light another 2 yards beyond that.
+You may concentrate on the sphere up to a number of phases equal to the spell's tier.
+Once the concentration stops, a beam erupts from the sphere in a direction you choose out 7 yards in a line.
+It is up to .5 foot wide and equally tall.
+This beam lasts for a number of phases equal to the number of phases the sphere had been concentrated on.
+Anything in the area suffers a radiant attack.
+While the beam is active, it and the sphere it emits from produce bright light up to 1 yard, fair light 4 yards beyond that, and dim light 1 yard beyond that.

+You may choose not to have the beam inflict a wound on a successful hit.
+If you do, you may increase the range by half.
+It will still inflict the result of a critical hit this way.

+**At Higher Tiers**: Each tier beyond the minimum increased the distance of the yard by 1 yard, in addition to allowing you to concentrate on it longer as noted above.

+**Critical Failure**: You produce the sphere of light and lose control, blinding yourself for a number of minutes equal to the point of failure.
+Additionally, at the end of each round for a number of rounds equal to the spell's tier, you are subject to a radiant attack.

 #### Flechette